 We model the background as a graph of N communicating parties, each of whom communicates with some of the others.
-We build this graph according to the "scale-free" model proposed in [2] and analyzed in [3], which shares desirable properties with "small-world" networks [29].
-Scale-free networks share the "six degrees of separation property" (for arbitrary values of six) with small-world networks, but also mimic the clustering and 'organic' growth of real social networks, including citations in journals, co-stars in IMDB, and links in the WWW.
-For these trial attacks, the background messages were generated by choosing nodes from the graph with probability proportional to their popularity (connectedness).
+We build this graph according to the "scale-free" model [3, 4].
+Scale-free networks share the "six degrees of separation property" (for arbitrary values of six) of small-world networks [32], but also mimic the clustering and 'organic' growth of real social networks, including citations in journals, co-stars in IMDB, and links in the WWW.
+For these trial attacks, the background messages were generated by choosing nodes from the graph with probability proportional to their connectedness.
 This simulates a case where users send messages with equal frequency and choose recipients uniformly from among the people they know.

-Again, we simulated trial attacks for different values of N (the number of recipients) and m (the number of Alice's recipients).
-Instead of contributing one message per batch, however, Alice now contributes messages according to a geometric distribution with parameter $P_M$ (such that Alice sends n messages with probability $P_m(n) = (1 - P_M)P_M^n$ ).
-We also tried two methods for assigning Alice's recipients: In the 'uniform' model, Alice's recipients are chosen according to their connectedness (so that Alice, like everyone else, is likelier to know people who are already well-known), but Alice still sends to each chosen recipient with equal probability.
-In the 'weighted' model, not only are Alice's recipients chosen according to their connectedness, but Alice also sends to them proportional to their connectedness.
-We selected these models to examine the attack's effective-ness against users whose behavior is generated with the same model as other users' (U), and against users who mimic the background distribution (W).
+We simulated trial attacks for different values of N (number of recipients) and m (number of Alice's recipients).
+Instead of sending one message per batch, however, Alice now sends messages according to a geometric distribution with parameter P_M (such that Alice sends n messages with probability $P_m(n) =$ $(1 - P_M)P_M^n$).
+We tried two methods for assigning Alice's recipients: In the 'uniform' model, Alice's recipients are chosen according to their connectedness (so that Alice, like everyone else, is likelier to know well-known people) but Alice still sends to her recipients with equal probability.
+In the 'weighted' model, not only are Alice's recipients chosen according to their connectedness, but Alice also sends to them proportionally to their connectedness.
+We selected these models to examine the attack's effectiveness against users who behave with the same model as other users', and against users who mimic the background distribution.

 The results are in Figure 2, along with the results for the original statistical disclosure attack as reference.
-As expected, the attack succeeds easily, and finishes faster against uniform senders than weighted senders for equivalent values of $\langle N, m, b \rangle$ .
+As expected, the attack succeeds easily, and finishes faster against uniform senders than weighted senders for equivalent values of $\langle N, m, b \rangle$.
 Interestingly, the attack against uniform senders is faster than the original statistical disclosure attack-because the background traffic is now clustered about popular recipients, Alice's recipients stand out more.

-Attacking pool mixes and mix network: Pooling slows an attacker by increasing the number of output messages that can correspond to each input message.
-To simulate an attack against pool mixes and mix networks, we abstract away the actual pooling rule used by the network, and instead assume that the network has reached a steady state, so that each mix retains the messages in its pool with the same probability ( $P{delay}$ ) every round.
+Attacking pool mixes and mix network: Pooling slows an attacker by increasing the number of output messages that could correspond to each input message.
+To simulate an attack against pool mixes and mix networks, we abstract away the actual pooling rule used by the network, and instead assume that the network has reached a steady state, so that each mix retains the messages in its pool with the same probability (P{delay}) every round.
 We also assume that all senders choose paths of exactly the same length.

 Unlike before, 'rounds' are now determined not by a batch mix receiving a fixed number b of messages, but by the passage of a fixed interval of time.
-Thus, the number of messages sent by the background is no longer a fixed $b-n_a$ (where $n_a$ is the number of messages Alice sends), but now follows a normal distribution with mean BG = 125 and standard deviation set arbitrarily to $BG/10.^4$
+Thus, the number of messages sent by the background is no longer a fixed $b-n_a$ (where n_a is the number of messages Alice sends), but now follows a normal distribution with mean BG = 125 and standard deviation set arbitrarily to $BG/10.^6$

-To examine the effect of pool parameters, we fixed m at 32 and N at $2^{16}$ , and had Alice use the 'uniform' model discussed above.
+To examine the effect of pool parameters, we fixed m at 32 and N at 2^{16} , and had Alice use the 'uniform' model discussed above.
 The results of these simulations are presented in Figure 3.
 Lines running off the top of the graph represent cases in which fewer than half of the attacks converged upon Alice's recipients within 1,000,000 rounds, and so no median could be found.